ICS491TeamLucio/lucio.github.io/index.md

 Current website or app is accessible on: uhpool.meteorapp.com

 ### Milestone 3
-For Milestone 2 addtional fixes were added to the project, the landing page images were updated, created schema for user and listing page, connected various pages to the database, created a user and developer guide and created a footer and header.
+For Milestone 3 addtional fixes were added to the project, the login page was created, updated schema for user and listing page, connected various pages to the database, created the initial user study, fixes were also made for the listing and mylisting page.
-Milestone 2 started on April 13th 2017 and ended on April 27, 2017
+Milestone 3 started on April 27th 2017 and ended on May 09th, 2017

 <img width="200px" src="images/landing3.png"/>
 <img width="200px" src="images/login3.png"/>